unChaz/sci-fi-5e/srd/classes/guardian.md

 > #### Breaking Your Oath
 >
-> A paladin tries to hold to the highest standards of conduct, but even the most virtuous paladin is fallible.
-Sometimes the right path proves too demanding, sometimes a situation calls for the lesser of two evils, and sometimes the heat of emotion causes a paladin to transgress his or her oath.
+> A guardian tries to hold to the highest standards of conduct, but even the most virtuous guardian is fallible.
+Sometimes the right path proves too demanding, sometimes a situation calls for the lesser of two evils, and sometimes the heat of emotion causes a guardian to transgress his or her oath.
 >
-> A paladin who has broken a vow typically seeks absolution from a cleric who shares his or her faith or from another paladin of the same order.
-The paladin might spend an all- night vigil in prayer as a sign of penitence, or undertake a fast or similar act of self-denial.
-After a rite of confession and forgiveness, the paladin starts fresh.
+> A guardian who has broken a vow typically seeks absolution from a priest who shares his or her faith or from another guardian of the same order.
+The guardian might spend an all- night vigil in prayer as a sign of penitence, or undertake a fast or similar act of self-denial.
+After a rite of confession and forgiveness, the guardian starts fresh.
 >
-> If a paladin willfully violates his or her oath and shows no sign of repentance, the consequences can be more serious.
-At the GM’s discretion, an impenitent paladin might be forced to abandon this class and adopt another.
+> If a guardian willfully violates his or her oath and shows no sign of repentance, the consequences can be more serious.
+At the GM’s discretion, an impenitent guardian might be forced to abandon this class and adopt another.